Overlooked Deductions-

 - Energy efficient home improvements - if you’re doing home improvements, consider energy efficient external windows and doors, insulation, heating and cooling equipment, and more.
 You could get a tax credit up to 30% of the cost of qualifying items.
 You could also get a tax credit for 30% of the cost of renewable energy home additions such as a solar energy systems or a geothermal heat pump.
 This credit has a lifetime limit of $500 after 2010.

-- American Opportunity Credit – you could get a tax credit for up to $2,500 for college tuition and related expenses that you paid during the year.
+- American Opportunity Credit – you could get a tax credit for up to $2,500 for college tuition and related expenses you paid during the year.